 Following the ancient and familiar ritual that I did, Sean would cradle his second baby in his arms, rocking her backwards and forwards, as he had to her brother.
 He would toss her into the air – and hopefully catch her.
 On the way up she would fill her lungs to protest, to cry in terror – only to issue a relaxing, relieving gasp when she escaped the force of gravity.
 The first laughs of a lifetime.

-Brother and sister love to play and shout.
+Springing up like bean sprouts,brother and sister love to play and shout..As babies they captivated us with their gurgles, squeaks and steps.
 They never have any cares.

 These little show ponies have kept me and Leonor happy, ruffling their hair, pinching their downy napes, clasping their warm little bodies..
 We always have their presence to look forward to.

 Picking up the Pieces.

 “If you’ve found a reason to live on and not to die, you are a lucky man”.

 In salvaging what I can from the burnt out wreckage, having used up my quota of close calls, I would remember the comment made to me by John Eccles long since on the importance of adapting to a transfigured existence.

 Professor Eccles had discovered the chemical means by which signals are communicated or repressed by nerve cells, for which he was awarded the Nobel Prize in physiology and medicine.
 He had outdistanced the field in his speciality.
 I joked to him that as he was going to live in Chicago, the best way he could adapt, if he was going to spend time in such tough areas as the Maxwell Street neighbourhood where Benny Goodman was raised, was to learn to run fast like the locals.
 To outdistance the field in their speciality.

 I too had always wanted to make something of myself.I too had always wanted to to be somebody.
 Now I have to be content with being more specific.
 Just me.